The Risk to Population Health Equity Posed by Automated Decision Systems: A Narrative Review: Conclusion

 \section{Conclusion}

 Amid unprecedented global interest in artificial intelligence, there are tremendous expectations that AI will transform medicine and public health practice.
-And while it may go largely unremarked, narrow AI and predictive algorithms are already ubiquitous; woven into the fabric of our daily lives.
+And while it may go largely unnoticed, narrow AI and predictive algorithms are already ubiquitous; woven into the fabric of our daily lives.
 Decisions which are being made automatically about disease detection, diagnosis, treatment and funding allocation have significant consequences for individual and population health and wellbeing.

 The evidence collated in this review makes it clear that issues have emerged in sensitive domains like criminal justice where narrow AI and automated decision systems are already in common use.
-As their use in health rapidly expands, it is probable that the same issues – bias, incontestability, and erosion of privacy – will also manifest widely in medicine and public health applications.
+As their use in health rapidly expands, it is probable that the same issues – bias, incontestability, and privacy erosion – will also manifest widely in medicine and public health applications.
 Reports of this happening are already appearing.
-Moreover, the combination of hype, the drive to adopt automated decision systems to address cost pressures, and the commercial imperative to capitalise on health data assets, may conspire to obscure issues - as has occurred in other domains.
+Moreover, the combination of hype, the drive to adopt automated decision systems to address cost pressures – accelerated by the COVID-19 pandemic – and the commercial imperative to capitalise on health data assets, may conspire to obscure issues, as has occurred in other domains.

-Crucially, bias, incontestability, and erosion of privacy are mechanisms by which existing social, economic and health disparities are perpetuated and amplified by automated decision systems.
-Therefore there is a significant risk that the use of automated decision systems in health will exacerbate existing population health inequities and potentially create new ones.
-Medical and public health interventions have obviously produced disparate outcomes in the past; what makes the risk with narrow AI and automated decision systems \textit{different} is the industrial scale and rapidity with which they can be applied to whole populations, combined with the incontestability of decisions.
-This means negative consequences can quickly escalate.
+Crucially, bias, incontestability, and erosion of privacy give rise to mechanisms by which existing social, economic and health disparities are perpetuated and amplified by automated decision systems.
+Therefore, there is a significant risk that the use of automated decision systems in health will exacerbate existing population health inequities and potentially create new ones.
+Medical and public health interventions have obviously produced disparate outcomes in the past; what makes the risk with narrow AI and automated decision systems \textit{different} is the industrial scale and rapidity \parencite{Kissinger18} with which they can be applied to whole populations, combined with the incontestability of decisions.
+This means negative consequences can quickly escalate to affect whole populations.